Lijun56/Concurrent_Reccommendation_System/readme.md

   - web-service/

 ### Preparing the Environment
-Before running the project, navigate into each of the four service directories, switch to the corresponding chapter branch (e.g., `cp2`), and set up a Python virtual environment (this step is only required once):
+Before running the project, navigate into each of the four service directories, and set up a Python virtual environment (this step is only required once):

 ```sh
 virtualenv venv --python=python3